Services for users with a disability

 All of the libraries are accessible for students who have a disability or medical condition that impacts mobility.

 - The Barr Smith Library can be accessed from level 3 either by crossing the bridge on the western side of the building, or using the Hub lift on the southern side of the building to go between levels 3 and 4.
-There is a lift in the northern end of the library that provides access to all levels.
+Visit the map to find access to lifts, ramps, height adjustable tables and accessible toilets.

 - The Sir John Salmond Law Library can be accessed via a lift located inside the entrance of the Ligertwood building.
 This lift requires card access.
 Library access is available via the ground or lower ground floors - Ask Library is located on the ground floor.